jerryendrina/Covid-19-API-Vignette/index.md

   output3 <- data %>% filter(data$Country == country3) %>% select(-c(ID,Slug, Premium))
   }
   else{
-    message <- paste("ERROR: Third country supplied is not found.
-Check spelling or use quotation marks.") stop(message)
+    message <- paste("ERROR: Check spelling of third country or use quotation marks.") stop(message)
     }
   #checks if fourth country supplied is in the data, misspelled or lack quotation marks